willson310116/willson310116.github.io/_pages/about.md

 About me 👨🏻‍💻
 ======
 I'm a new grad software engineer based in San Francisco, California.
 I left my hometown, Taipei, Taiwan, in 2022 to pursue my master's degree in the states.
-So far, I like the vibe and life style in California, and keep exploring around.
+So far, I like the vibe and life style in California, and trying to explore more nice coffee shops around bay area.

 ---------------